tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-setup.md

 ---
-title: "> How to Setup"
+title: "> How to Setup TezPay"
 weight: 1
 type: docs
 summary: How to setup TezPay